-Revival Food Hall, the 24,000 square foot marketplace in Chicago’s downtown, gives you a taste of 15 favorite neighborhood restaurants from across Chicago all under one roof.
-You can also find Ember coffee cups for purchase there also.
-Located on the 100 Block of South Clark Street in the 1907 restored National building, Revival Food Hall joins 16″ on Center’s other hall-of-fame venues like Dusek’s Board and Beer, Saint Lou’s Assembly & MONEYGUN, Longman & Eagle, Thalia Hall, Empty Bottle, and more.
-Whether you’re working downtown or a tourist looking to try all the local flavors, Revival Food Hall offers a warm welcome to all its guests.
+Revival Food Hall, the 24,000 square foot marketplace in Chicago's downtown, gives you a taste of 15 favorite neighborhood restaurants from across Chicago all under one roof.
+Located on the 100 Block of South Clark Street in the 1907 restored National building, Revival Food Hall joins 16" on Center's other hall-of-fame venues like Dusek's Board and Beer, Saint Lou's Assembly & MONEYGUN, Longman & Eagle, Thalia Hall, Empty Bottle, and more.
+Whether you're working downtown or a tourist looking to try all the local flavors, Revival Food Hall offers a warm welcome to all its guests.
 From the careful curation of the 15 culinary vendors, collaborative events, local sourcing, and down to the use of their buttons and pins, Revival Food Hall has quickly become a community staple in The Loop.

 Partnerships in the Community

 Besides serving tasty treats, Revival Food Hall is also home to special events co-hosted by Chicago locals.
 Books clubs, bingo, Beauty's Bar Manicures + Martinis, as well as a Writers Club in tangent with Curbside Books & Records, all convene at Revival.
 But their focus on community extends beyond fun activities: Revival Food Hall also focusses on sourcing local goods.

 As you enter the marketplace from Clark Street, you'll find your way over to Revival's Cafe-Bar.
 The "dawn" menu includes locally sourced coffee roasters such as Groundswell Coffee Roasters, Metric, Four Letter Word Coffee, and of course the sought-after cold brew from La Colombe.